kubernetes/contributor-site/content/en/blog/2026/sig-storage-spotlight-2026.md

 date: 2026-04-15
 draft: true
 author: "Darshan Murthy (Apple)"
+description: "In our ongoing SIG Spotlight series, we shine a light on the groups that keep the Kubernetes project moving forward.
+This time, we catch up with..."
 ---
 In our ongoing SIG Spotlight series, we shine a light on the groups that keep the Kubernetes project moving forward.
 This time, we catch up with **[SIG Storage](https://github.com/kubernetes/community/tree/master/sig-storage)**, the group responsible